Savory With Soul

 Full of beef chunks, seasonings, and cheese - I think you'll agree that this is a comfort food recipe at its finest!

 If you don't like spicy, then why are you here? (smile) But, seriously, you can leave out the spice, or spice up only the portion that your spice-lovers will eat.
 The other portion can be spice-less for your other loved ones.
+My slow cooker goulash would be perfect for those who prefer a less spicy goulash variation.

 This cheesy beef goulash has no heritage ... meaning, there is no country of origin or region of the United States where it originated.